eghasemi89/deepagents-quickstarts/README.md

 ## Writing Custom Instructions

-When building a deepagent, you can provide a `system_prompt` parameter to `create_deep_agent()`.
+When building your own custom deepagent, you can provide a `system_prompt` parameter to `create_deep_agent()`.
 This custom prompt is **appended to** default instructions that are automatically injected by middleware.
 Understanding this layering is crucial for writing effective custom instructions.
 Read about the [default instructions in the deepagents README](https://github.com/langchain-ai/deepagents?tab=readme-ov-file#built-in-tools) below.
+You can follow some general guidelines below, and see specific examples in the quickstart folders.

 **Do:**
 - ✅ Define domain-specific workflows (e.g., research methodology, data analysis steps)